NextronSystems/log-analysis-manual/usage/hotfix.rst

 Typical False Positives
 -----------------------

 * THOR failed to evaluate the modules on the system and didn't return a single hotfix.
-In these cases, THOR reports "No Hotfixes installed or no hotfix information available"
+In these cases, THOR reports `No Hotfixes installed or no hotfix information available`.